 Of course, we could not rely only on code review to assure the code quality.
 People make mistakes, fail to see some issues, so we got a tool to help us – SonarQube, which is described later.

 Unit and Integration Testing

-Although it they can at time seem to be tedious, we find Unit and Integration tests as one of the major tools for assuring code correctness.
-Initially, it seems silly to test simple methods, but the benefits are visible later, when a change is made on some part of the code.
+Although if they can at the time seem to be tedious, we find Unit and Integration tests as one of the major tools for assuring code correctness.
+Initially, it seems silly to test simple methods, but the benefits are visible later when a change is made on some part of the code.
 Developers usually don’t see all the side-effects the change produced.
-In most instances, problem is caught straight away when either a developer or Jenkins execute the tests.
+In most instances, the problem is caught straight away when either a developer or Jenkins execute the tests.

 Unit tests provide a great way of testing edge cases, and part of the code review process is to assure that edge cases are covered in tests.
 We tend to have at least 70% of code covered in unit tests.

 For the Integration tests, the situation is a bit different.
 They are usually very time consuming for development staff, and we enforce them only for testing complex business logic.
 They require preparing test data and that is usually done with the help of our quality assurance staff.

 As previously mentioned, aside from code review, assuring the code quality requires static code analysis.